 When you start out on your running journey you can make big improvements in your fitness and performance relatively quickly.
 However, it is also very easy to overdo it and get injured.
 There is plenty of training programmes and advice available but when you’re starting out it can often be confusing.
 Don’t worry, everyone was a beginner once, we know how you feel and we can help.

-So whether you are thinking of going alone or joining a group, before you lace up your runners, check out these very useful running tips from Blackrock A.C.’s running expert Rob Asher as well as guidance on our Blackrock A.C.
-Fit4Life and other local beginner running groups.
+So whether you are thinking of going alone or joining a group, before you lace up your runners, check out these very useful running tips and more about Blackrock A.C.
+Fit4Life.

 Short Running Intervals